mosaaleb/sntp-Client/README.md

 # Project Summary

+## Introduction
+This project is originally built for interviewing task as embedded software engineer position.
+The project demonstrates low level understanding of how networking works.

+## Summary
 The client will communicate with remote NTP server.
 UDP is the standard protocol for sending packets to NTP server on port 123.